Karl Dönitz: President of Germany

-Adolf Hitler (right) meets with Dönitz in the Führerbunker in Berlin (1945).

 In the final days of the war, after Hitler had taken refuge in the Führerbunker beneath the Reich Chancellery garden in Berlin, Reichsmarschall Hermann Göring was considered the obvious successor to Hitler, followed by Reichsführer-SS Heinrich Himmler.
 Göring, however, infuriated Hitler by radioing him in Berlin to ask for permission to assume leadership of the Reich.
 Himmler also tried to seize power by entering into negotiations with Count Bernadotte.
-On 28 April 1945, the BBC reported Himmler had offered surrender to the western Allies and that the offer had been declined.
+On 28 April 1945, the BBC reported that Himmler had offered surrender to the western Allies and that the offer had been declined.

 From mid-April 1945, Dönitz and elements of what remained of the Reich government moved into the buildings of the Stadtheide Barracks in Plön.
 In his last will and testament, dated 29 April 1945, Hitler named Dönitz his successor as Staatsoberhaupt (Head of state), with the titles of Reichspräsident (President) and Supreme Commander of the Armed Forces.
 The same document named Propaganda Minister Joseph Goebbels as Head of government with the title of Reichskanzler (Chancellor).
 Hitler would not name any successors to hold his titles of Führer or leader of the Nazi Party.
 Furthermore, Hitler declared both Göring and Himmler traitors and expelled them from the party.
 He committed suicide on 30 April.

-On 1 May, the day after Hitler's own suicide, Goebbels committed suicide.
+On 1 May 1945, the day after Hitler's own suicide, Goebbels committed suicide.
 Dönitz thus became the sole representative of the collapsing German Reich.
 On 2 May, the new government of the Reich fled to Flensburg-Mürwik.
 That night, 2 May, Dönitz made a nationwide radio address in which he announced Hitler's death and said the war would continue in the East "to save Germany from destruction by the advancing Bolshevik enemy."
 Dönitz remained in Flensburg–Mürwik until his arrest on 23 May 1945.

 Dönitz knew that Germany's position was untenable and the Wehrmacht was no longer capable of offering meaningful resistance.
-During his brief period in office, he devoted most of his effort to ensuring the loyalty of the German armed forces and trying to ensure German personnel would surrender to the British or Americans and not the Soviets.
-He feared vengeful Soviet reprisals, and hoped to strike a deal with the Western Allies.
+During his brief period in office, he devoted most of his effort to ensuring the loyalty of the German armed forces and trying to ensure that German personnel would surrender to the British or Americans and not the Soviets.
+He feared vengeful Soviet reprisals and hoped to strike a deal with the Western Allies.
 In the end, Dönitz's tactics were moderately successful, enabling about 1.8 million German soldiers to escape Soviet capture.
 As many as 2.2 million may have been evacuated.